 Due to three key Supreme Court decisions on sexual harassment in 1998 (Burlington Industries, Inc. v.
 Ellerth, 524 U.S. 742 (1998); Faragher v.
 City of Boca Raton, 524 U.S. 775 (1998); and Oncale v.
-Sundowner Offshore Services, Inc., 524 U.S. 75 (1998)), it is more important than ever before for employers to know how to minimize the chance of being held liable for harassment that violates federal and state discrimination laws.
+Sundowner Offshore Services, Inc., 524 U.S. 75 (1998)), it is important for employers to know how to minimize the chance of being held liable for harassment that violates federal and state discrimination laws.
 What applies to sexual harassment can easily be applied to other forms of harassment that violate discrimination laws, such as racial, ethnic, religious, age-based, and disability-based harassment.
 In all cases, liability can, under some circumstances, be unavoidable, and in other situations, it can be avoided, but in all instances, if proper steps are taken, it can be minimized.

 The 1998 Supreme Court decisions had several key lessons:

 Any sexual harassment between any employees can lead to liability, not just a man harassing a woman, or a woman harassing a man, but also a man sexually harassing another man, or a woman sexually harassing another woman.